Chávez High School (Houston): Athletics and Arts

-Chavez fields eighteen varsity teams in the University Interscholastic League's Region III, District 20-5A with the Houston Independent School District's largest high schools.
+Chavez fields eighteen varsity teams in the University Interscholastic League's Region III, District 20-6A.
 The campus has a field house that includes an athletic training room, weight room, team meeting rooms, coaches' offices, coaches and officials' lockers, and large locker room areas for male and female athletes.
 Other campus athletic facilities include an 8-lane all-weather track, 4 tennis courts, an outdoor basketball court, a practice gymnasium, basketball court, secondary weight room, natatorium with olympic-sized competition pool, football, baseball, softball, soccer fields, and a cross country running course over wooded terrain.

-Varsity sports offered at the school include:
+Varsity sports offered at the school (as of 2026) include: